pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

 relation to quality of product.
 These variant ways of presenting thought can be classified as follows:

-- proofed to here

 I. Presentation of thought in words and numerals.

-A. Words in the Roman alphabet and numerals arranged as usual in hori- zontal lines, but with variations in size or body introduced for pur- poses of emphasis. -(Use- of ital— ics, bold-face, or smaller point size in footnote material.)
+A. Words in the Roman alphabet and numerals arranged as usual in horizontal lines, but with variations in size or body introduced for purposes of emphasis.
+(Use of italics, bold-face, or smaller point size in footnote material.)

-Words in the Roman alphabet and

-numerals arranged in vertical as

-well as horizontal lines.
+B. Words in the Roman alphabet and numerals arranged in vertical as well as horizontal lines.
 (Tabular material of all kinds.)

-C. Words interspersed with characters not in the Roman alphabet, or num-— erals not arranged in simple hori- wombal lines: (Rexts that: include quoted Greek, treatises with in- tricate formulae.)
+C. Words interspersed with characters not in the Roman alphabet, or numerals not arranged in simple horizontal lines: (Texts that: include quoted Greek, treatises with intricate formulae.)

+II.
 Pictorial presentation of thought.

 A. Black and white drawings.
 (From the standpoint of reproduction